 - Specialized training in specific sustainability-related topics and/or a bachelor’s degree+ in one of the fields noted in the “Education & Experience” section

 Schedule, Worksite, & Compensation

-- Full-time (40 hours/week) with occasional evening or weekend work (community events), especially in the spring and fall
+- Full-time (40 hours/week) with occasional evening or weekend work (tree planting & community events), especially in the spring and fall

-- Reports directly to the Executive Director and works at KOB’s office located in Suite 306 at 1819 Farnam Street; however, until COVID-19 levels are deemed safe, the candidate will work remotely
+- Reports directly to the Executive Director and works at KOB’s office located in Suite 306 at 1819 Farnam Street; however, until COVID-19 levels are deemed safe, there are options to work remotely

-- Attractive benefits package that includes a potential end-of-year financial incentive for outstanding performance, flexible work schedule arrangements, a health benefit/wellness stipend, generous paid time off, an allotment for professional development, mobile phone benefit, public transportation benefit, life and long-term disability insurance, and a retirement savings benefit
+- Attractive benefits package that includes a potential end-of-year financial incentive for outstanding performance, flexible work schedule arrangements, a health/wellness stipend, generous paid time off, an allotment for professional development, mobile phone benefit, public transportation benefit, life and long-term disability insurance, and a retirement savings benefit